floccus-se/autonuke/README.md

 The infrastructure is deployed using CloudFormation with the following parameters:

+- `AwsNukeClusterName`: Name of the ECS cluster (default: aws-nuke-cluster)
-- `ECRRepositoryName`: Name of the ECR repository (default: aws-nuke)
+- `ECRRepositoryName`: Name of the ECR repository (required)
-- `VpcId`: VPC ID for the ECS cluster
+- `VpcId`: VPC ID for the ECS cluster (required)
-- `VpcSubnetId`: Subnet ID for ECS tasks
+- `VpcSubnetId`: Subnet ID for ECS tasks (required)
-- `OrgId`: AWS Organization ID for cross-account access
+- `OrgId`: AWS Organization ID for cross-account access (required)
-- `AccountBlocklist`: Comma-delimited list of protected account IDs that cannot be nuked
+- `AccountBlocklist`: Comma-delimited list of protected account IDs that cannot be nuked (required)
 - `MaxRetries`: Maximum retry attempts (default: 3)
 - `NukeExecutionRoleName`: Role name for aws-nuke execution (default: NukeExecutionRole)
 - `AwsRegions`: Comma-delimited list of AWS regions to process (default: eu-north-1,eu-west-1)